What are the Options for Family Business Succession Planning

 Employee Stock Ownership Plans (ESOP)

-Employee ownership is a big subject and comes in many forms from options through to outright ownership of shares and Employee Ownership Trusts.
+Employee ownership is a big subject.
+There are many forms, from options through to outright ownership of shares and Employee Ownership Trusts.
 To find out more please see our white paper – https://successionplus.co.uk/employee-share-schemes/

 ESOPs are a good succession planning strategy when a privately held company does not have a clear family member successor or a management group to purchase the company.
 ESOPs can be a win-win situation for business owners looking for a tax-efficient succession plan, as well as for employees, who can share in the upside of the company’s appreciation.